qualiu/vscode-msr/README.md

 out-rp  - Output relative path.
 This will not effect if use-wp which input full paths of current workspace. out-fp  - Output full path.
 Add -W to output full path; -I to suppress warnings; -o to replace text, -j to preview changes, -R to replace files.
+You can also create your own command shortcuts in the file: {msr.cmdAlias.saveFolder}\msr-cmd-alias.doskeys Every time after changes, auto effect for new console/terminal.
+For current, run `update-doskeys` on Windows.
 See + Use command alias(shortcut) in `MSR-RUN-CMD` on `TERMINAL` tab, or start using in a new command window outside.
 (if running `find-xxx` in vscode terminals, you can `click` the search results to open in vscode.)
 ```